-New sales territories can be daunting.
-After all, you’ve just been entrusted with a big bucket of potential and it’s your job to turn it into gold (. . . or revenue, but you get it).
-It’s your name on the spreadsheet, your prospects to win or lose, and your commissions for the taking.
+A new sales position can be daunting.
+After all, you've just been entrusted with a big bucket of potential, and it's your job to turn it into gold (. . . or revenue, but you get it).
+It's your name on the spreadsheet, your prospects to win or lose, and your commissions for the taking.

 No pressure, right?

 During these critical early days, a game plan is essential.
 An organized schedule can help you prioritize all the vital tasks and adapt to your new environment.
 That's where 30-60-90 day sales plans come into the picture.

 A sales plan can help you figure out exactly how you will best execute your new position.
 For sales reps, it also helps take the pressure off of sales management with clear timelines and goals that they can monitor.
 For leadership, coming up with the right sales plan will make sure that sales reps are completing what they need to be successful and ensures that everyone is on the same page.

 We're going to show you how to build out a strategy that will help you go from getting the territory to absolutely crushing it in just three months.
 And the best part is, you even will know when to implement what.